-How to Solder Hooks To A Stained Glass Sun Catcher
+How to Solder Jump Rings To A Stained Glass Sun Catcher

-This stained glass tutorial shows you how to make recycled hooks and solder them to your stained glass sun catcher.
+This stained glass tutorial shows you how to solder hooks to stained glass so that you can hang your piece up securely.
+You’ll learn how to make recycled jump rings and how to solder them neatly to your stained glass sun catcher.
 Making sure these final touches are done neatly will make your work stand out from the crowd.

 Now you’ve created a lovely beaded solder around the edge of your piece, you’re ready to add the hooks.
 Ideally, these become part of your sun catcher, rather than just a means of hanging.
 Make them part of your design if you can.

 What You Need To Make And Attach Hooks

 Q-tips or cheap brush to apply the flux copper wire (either bought or recycled)